ReyadDev/cucumber-ts-tfl-project2/README.md

  - Check that endpoint return responses match the expected result more precisely
  - Update tsconfig file by correcting location 'src/**/*.ts' file location
  - Complete running and debugging of expected/actual results
- - Add in loops and complete last comaprisons of expected and actual results
+ - Complete last comparisons of expected and actual results

 Improvements: